Meet Annette Funicello!

 Not too long after the balance problems, she noticed her eyesight seemed to be getting worse.
 After visiting the ophthalmologist several times in only six months and getting her glasses changed twice, he suggested she see a neurologist.

 The neurologist ordered an MRI to confirm a diagnosis of multiple sclerosis.
 She didn't really know much about MS and was more worried she might have a brain tumor.
-When the doctor showed her the pictures of the white spots on her brain, she was relieved.
+When the doctor showed her the pictures of the white spots on her brain, she was actually relieved.

 Sharing the news